OvRcode/ovrride/wp-content/plugins/quickshare/readme.txt

 == Screenshots ==
-1. Admin settings screen with live preview of output (with MP6).
+1. Admin settings screen with live-updating preview of design.
 2. Default plugin display with the Twenty Thirteen theme.

 == Changelog ==
+= 1.5 =
+* Improved Twitter sharing, with ability to include your username in the tweet by default (enter name on the settings page)
+* Add support for Reddit and Stumbleupon with the Genericons display type
+* Update Genericons to version 3.0.2 (includes redesigned email icon)
+* Prevent QuickShare from displaying in widgets by default (with CSS, easy to override), for better compatibility with Twenty Fourteen's Ephemera Widget

 = 1.4 =
 * Introduce a shortcode for custom QuickShare output.
 You can now use `[quickshare]` anywhere in your posts/pages, even if QuickShare is disabled for that post type by default.
 * Allow QuickShare to be excluded (hidden) from specific pages or posts, by id, in the settings page.